Seven Sisters Cliffs – natural wonder of UK

 The best time to photograph seven sisters cliffs

 Both images were taken on the same day.
 The first one was photographed in the morning.
-You can see the black sea bottom and the sun is not lighting the cliffs very well.
+You can see the black sea bottom and the sun is not lighting the cliffs very well (as they are backlit).
 The second image was taken in the afternoon (around 4 pm).
 The position of the sun is perfect.
-The sun is lighting the cliffs directly.
+The sun is lighting the cliffs directly (from the front).
 Plus the tide is in, so you don’t see that rocky black sea bottom any more.

 Distance to Seven Sisters Cliffs from London